Tuckmd/Tuckmd.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Bioimaging, Université de Bordeaux, 2024 (expected)
+* Ph.D in Bioimaging, Université de Bordeaux, 2024
 * B.S. in Biochemistry and Molecular Biology, 2012
 * A.S. in Pre-medicine, Cleveland State Community College, 2010